A Sensor to Image product

 FPGA Integrated CPU

-An FPGA integrated CPU (MicroBlaze, NIOS, ARM) is used for several non-time-critical network and configuration tasks and it runs the GigE Vision Control Protocol (GVCP).
+An FPGA integrated CPU design (MicroBlaze, NIOS, ARM, Risc V) is used for several non-time-critical network and configuration tasks.
+It also implements the GigE Vision Control Protocol (GVCP).
 This software is written in C and can be extended by the customer.